jadehollow/cerbos-node/README.md

 To start the app: `npm run start`

-To start cerbos: `cerbos:start`
+To start cerbos: `npm run cerbos:start`

-To start the app & cerbos: `run:cerbos`
+To start the app & cerbos: `npm run start:cerbos`